ThetaTau/CMT/docs/install.md

     python manage.py migrate

-Then you will need to create a superuser, generally locally I use user test and email test@gmail.com and a password easy to remember
+Then you will need to create a superuser, generally locally I use user test and email test@gmail.com and a password easy to remember (I use test)

     python manage.py createsuperuser